bhatti/api-mock-service/README.md

 }
 ```

-The output will show the attributes that were captured based on the `pipe_properties` configuration.
+The output will show the attributes that were captured based on the `set_variables` configuration.

 ## Static Assets
 The api-mock-service can serve any static assets from a user-defined folder and then serve it as follows: